aerospike-community/amc/README.md

 You can have a look inside the `./server-dev.sh` to find out the details.
 The command inside this file will pass a dev config file to the app server.

-`reflex -R node_modules -R static -R build -R deployment -R vendor -r '\.go$' ./server-dev.sh`
+`reflex -R node_modules -R static -R build -R deployment -R vendor -r '\.go$' ./server-dev.sh enterprise`

 # Building the UI